abeaudin/Grounding_VertexAI_With_Elastic_and_Elser/with_fscrawler/README.md

-# How To: Configure Elastic Grounding in GCP Vertex and Elastic Serverless
+# How To: Configure Elastic Grounding in GCP Vertex and Elastic Serverless and fscrawler

 ## Overview